HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Two-dimensional meltwater infiltration in heterogeneous firn At DYE-2 site in SouthWest Greenland

 \section{Two-dimensional meltwater infiltration in heterogeneous firn At DYE-2 site in SouthWest Greenland}

-Finally, we simulate a field-scale case using observations from the DYE-2 site during the summer of 2016 \citep{samimi2020meltwater,vandecrux2020firn,heilig2018seasonal}.
+Finally, we simulate a field-scale case using observations from the DYE-2 site during the summer of 2016 \citep{samimi2020meltwater,vandecrux2020,heilig2018seasonal}.
 The one-dimensional domain of $z\in [0,5]$ m is divided into 200 cells with a grid resolution of 2.5 cm.
-The model is initialized using depth-dependent porosity and temperature profiles derived from field measurements (see \cite{shadab2024mechanism} for more information), and the firn surface is allowed to evolve under prescribed heat flux and snow accumulation boundary conditions constrained by observations from \cite{samimi2021time} (Figure~\ref{fig4:Dye-2_heterogeneous}\emph{a}).
-A prominent pre-existing discontinuity in porosity (precursor ice layer) exists at a depth of 1.2-1.5~m that is still permeable (firn porosity $\phi\sim 0.19$, density $\sim740$ kg/m$^3$).
-We further investigate how meltwater percolation and refreezing might vary spatially by synthesizing a 2D firn porosity field.
+The model is initialized using depth-dependent porosity and temperature profiles derived from field measurements (see \cite{shadab2024mechanism} for more information), and the firn surface is allowed to evolve under prescribed heat flux and snow accumulation boundary conditions constrained by observations from \cite{samimi2021time} (Figure~\ref{fig4:DYE-2_heterogeneous}\emph{a}).
+A prominent pre-existing discontinuity in porosity (precursor ice layer) exists at a depth of 1.2-1.5~m that is still permeable (firn porosity $\phi\sim 0.19$, density $\sim740$ kg/m$^3$). {In this paper, we use the adjectives ``new'' and ``pre-existing'' to highlight the temporal existence of ice layers, whereas we refer to the sharp discontinuities in porosities as ice layers only when the porosity goes below the cut-off porosity ($\phi<\phi_c$); otherwise, we refer to it as a precursor ice layer.} We further investigate how meltwater percolation and refreezing might vary spatially by synthesizing a 2D firn porosity field.
 To do so, we superimpose a 2D correlated random field for the firn porosity or permeability on top of 1D measured data (Appendix~\ref{sec:correlation}).
 Stratigraphic observations indicate that spatial correlations in firn arise from processes such as internal layering, spatiotemporal variability, and fluctuations in snow accumulation, with correlation lengths spanning a wide range of scales \cite[e.g.,][]{laepple2016layering,xu2023polar}.